replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 * Review the limitations and considerations.
 See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _How to Set Up and Use Snapshots_.
 * Install and configure Velero.
 See [Installing and Configuring Velero](snapshots-venerlo-installing-config).
 * Configure a storage destination.
-See [Storage Destinations](snapshots-storage-destinations).
+See [Configuring Storage Destinations](snapshots-storage-destinations).

 ## Full Snapshots (Recommended) {#full}